Omar Khayyam: Life

-Omar Khayyam was born in Nishapur—a metropolis in Khorasan province of the Seljuk Empire, of Persian stock, in 1048.
+Ghiyāth al-Dīn Abū al-Fatḥ ʿUmar ibn Ibrāhīm Nīshāpūrī was born in Nishapur—a metropolis in Khorasan province of the Seljuk Empire, of Persian stock, in 1048.
 In medieval Persian texts he is usually simply called Omar Khayyam.
 (Note: E.g., in Rashid-al-Din Hamadani, or in Munis al-ahrar.)
 Although open to doubt, it has often been assumed that his forebears followed the trade of tent-making, since Khayyam means 'tent-maker' in Arabic.
 The historian Bayhaqi, who was personally acquainted with Khayyam, provides the full details of his horoscope: "he was Gemini, the sun and Mercury being in the ascendant[...]".
 This was used by modern scholars to establish his date of birth as 18 May 1048.

 Mausoleum of Omar Khayyam in Nishapur, Iran.
 Some of his rubáiyáts are used as calligraphic (taliq script) decoration on the exterior body of his mausoleum.

 Khayyam's boyhood was spent in Nishapur, a leading metropolis in the Seljuk Empire, which had earlier been a major center of the Zoroastrian religion.
 His full name, as it appears in Arabic sources, was Abu’l Fath Omar ibn Ibrahim al-Khayyam.
 (Note: In e.g., al-Qifti, or Bayhaqi.)
+Having memorized much of the Quran at a young age, Khayyam studied religious sciences, Arabic grammar, and literature under Mawlana Qadi Muhammad.
+He later transferred to the tutelage of Khawjah Abu’l-Hasan al-Anbari to pursue mathematics, astronomy, and cosmological doctrines, including Ptolemy's major work, the Almagest.
 His gifts were recognized by his early tutors, who sent him to study under Imam Muwaffaq Nishaburi, the greatest teacher of the Khorasan region, who tutored the children of the highest nobility, and Khayyam developed a firm friendship with him through the years.
 Khayyam might have met and studied with Bahmanyar, a disciple of Avicenna.
 After studying science, philosophy, mathematics and astronomy at Nishapur, about the year 1068 he traveled to the province of Bukhara, where he frequented the renowned library of the Ark.
 In about 1070 he moved to Samarkand, where he started to compose his famous Treatise on Algebra under the patronage of Abu Tahir Abd al-Rahman ibn ʿAlaq, the governor and chief judge of the city.
 Khayyam was kindly received by the Karakhanid ruler Shams al-Mulk Nasr, who according to Bayhaqi, would "show him the greatest honour, so much so that he would seat [Khayyam] beside him on his throne".